 The average admission time in a hospital is 15.3 hours, though a person with a mild overdose may only be admitted for about 6 hours.

 The analysis also found that in the U.S. in 2016 there were more than 50,000 reported SSRI overdoses, 102 of which were fatal.

 However, taking Prozac alongside other medications that affect the amount of serotonin in the body increases the risk of developing serotonin syndrome, a potentially life threatening complication.

-Symptoms of serotonin syndrome appear within 1–24 hours of the overdose and include:
+Symptoms of serotonin syndrome appear within

 - agitation and anxiety

 - overactive or over-responsive reflexes, which may present as twitching

 While most cases of serotonin syndrome are mild, it is crucial to stop taking serotonin-containing medication and seek immediate medical attention.
 A person may require intensive care.

 Take Prozac exactly as a healthcare professional has instructed.